5v1988/bdd-cucumber-tests/README.md

 # bdd-cucumber-tests

+**Introduction**

+This workshop intends to provide guidance on building test automation framework, mainly using Guice, a dependency injection framework.It should take from 1 to 2 hours, depending on how deep you want to go into each topic.

 **Set-up Outline**

-- [Step 1: **Set up a module & injector source**] : Create a custom module and injector classes that provide and inject objects where required respectively.
+- [Step 1: **Set up a module & injector source**](#step-1-create-a-custom-module-and-an-injector-source) : Create a custom module and injector classes that provide and inject objects where required respectively.

 - [Step 2: **Add a configuration provider**] : Add a method in the module class to provide test